matthiaaas/ftp/README.md

 ![version badge](https://img.shields.io/badge/Good%20News-brightgreen)
 [![discord badge](https://img.shields.io/badge/Join%20Discord-brightgreen?&color=7289da&logo=discord&logoColor=white)](https://discord.gg/9NhwCuGR8E)

 Transflow v2 is currently being developed in a different private repository until release.
-This repo contains the source code the old, no longer maintained version of Transflow.
+This repo contains the source code of the old, no longer maintained version of Transflow.

 Feel free to ask me anything on my [Twitter](https://twitter.com/matthiashalfmnn).
 You can also follow to stay up-to-date and get notified about upcoming app showcases and beta testings.